ridlees/ridlees/README.md

 ### Hi there 👋
 I am Martin and I am always happy to talk.
-Feel free to dig through my personal and profesional repos (most of them are personal).
+Feel free to dig through my personal and professional repos (most of them are personal).

-#### What do I do on Github?
+#### What do I do on GitHub?
 - [DXHeroes Knowledgebase](https://github.com/DXHeroes/knowledge-base-content)
   - I am adding content to this cool open source knowledgebase
 - Microsoft PowerApps Custom Connectors